Marnick/Getting_cleaning_project/code_book.md

 Identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ## activity
 Identifies the activity performed for each window sample.
-The activities are: laying, sitting, walking, walking_downstairs, walking_upstairs and standing
+The activities are:
+*laying
+*sitting
+*walking
+*walking_downstairs
+*walking_upstairs
+*standing

 ## measurements
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.